AvienReactor/EnemyTemplate/README.md

 ## Recommendations
 ****

-- Have experience with making skills.
+- Have experience with making skills, using Unity, Blender, and C#.
-- Have used Robs Template before, if not it’s okay.
+- Have used Rob's HeneryMod Template before (**Highly Recomemnded**).

 ## Features
 ****